-7.5 Credits VPA Prerequisite: Reasonable proficiency on a band instrument during quarter 1.
+Prerequisite: Reasonable proficiency on a band instrument

+This instrumental music class will focus on mastery of technique, musicianship and ensemble performance on standard band instruments.
+Students will perform current and classic band literature while maintaining an online portfolio of their progress.
+Marching Band will be taught during quarter 1.
 Symphonic Band will be taught during quarters 2, 3, and 4.
 Rehearsals and performances after school hours are required as a means of assessment.
 Examples of required performances include band competitions, football games, parades, and concerts.
 Students are encouraged to audition for leadership positions and to participate as student mentors in this ensemble.
 Students enrolled will participate in all activities of the band except for students participating in Fall Season High School Sports.
 Those students will be exempt from the competitive field show and assessed on an individual basis.